 3. You will then be guided to fill in the basic details of your page, including the name of your Facebook page, the category, and a short description.

-Once all details are filled out, you can then go ahead and create your Facebook page.
+Once all details are filled out, you can then go ahead and create your own page on Facebook.

 When deciding on the name of your page, it is best to go with something that describes your vacation home well, similarly to what you would name your listing on OTAs like Airbnb.